-Any identified transitioning retail and wholesale exposures are expected to go through the Advanced IRBA and Foundation IRBA respectively, subject to certification by MAS.
-In the meantime, the SA will have been applied.
+Any identified transitioning retail and/or wholesale exposures are expected to adopt Advanced or Foundation IRBA, subject to certification by MAS.
+Prior to regulatory approval, these portfolios are under SA.

 The portfolios under the SA are subject to our overall governance framework and credit risk management practices.
-DBS will continue to monitor the size and risk profile of these portfolios, and will enhance the relevant risk measurement processes if these risk exposures become material.
+DBS continues to monitor the size and risk profile of these portfolios, and will enhance the relevant risk measurement processes if these risk exposures become material.

-DBS uses external ratings for credit exposures under the SA where relevant, and we only accept ratings from Standard & Poor's, Moody's and Fitch in such cases.
+DBS uses external ratings for credit exposures under the SA where relevant, and we only accept ratings from Standard and Poor's, Moody's and Fitch in such cases.
 DBS follows the process prescribed in MAS Notice 637 to map the ratings to the relevant risk weights.